endace/zeek-dag/README.md

 ----------------------

 > *Note:* This plugin does not configure hardware load balancing on the DAG
 > card.
 Use the DAG software tools to configure the card before use.
-For example
+>
-> to configure 2-tuple (src/dst IP) load balancing for 8 worker processes on a
+> For example to configure 2-tuple (src/dst IP) load balancing for 8 worker
-> physical DAG card:
+> processes on physical DAG card dag1:
 >
 > ````
 > dagconfig -d1 hash_tuple=2 hash_bins=8